Modago/Python-Light-Relay-ThingSpeak/README.md

 Python-light-relay
 ## Problem Statement

-The objective was to find a way to turn a light on and off using the SparkFun RedBoard and interfacing the Arduino software with Python.
-We set out to have a user input “1” or “0” inputs into Python which would be write the data to ThingSpeak and then pull out the data from Thingspeak and subsequently run a current through the relay to operate the light.
+The objective was to find a way to turn a light on and off using the SparkFun RedBoard and interacting with the Arduino software using a Python script.
+We set out to have a user input a “1” or “0” into Python which would transfer the data to ThingSpeak.
+Then pull out the data from Thingspeak and subsequently run a current through the relay to operate the light.

 ## Hardware Setup
 ### Bill of Materials